 It’s been a rather extended period of Australian domination, both at home and away.
 In fact, the past decade has seen the infamous urn change hands regularly, with Australia convincingly winning in the 2017/18 tournament.

-This year, the Ashes is to be held at Old Trafford, Edgbaston, The Oval, Headingley and Lords.
-The series is set to start a little later than previous Ashes, all because the 2019 Cricket World Cup will be held between May and July 2019.
+This year, the Ashes is to be held at Old Trafford, Edgbaston, The Oval, Headingley, and Lords.
+The series is set to start a little later than the previous Ashes, all because the 2019 Cricket World Cup will be held between May and July 2019.

 The series forms part of the inaugural 2019-21 ICC World Test Championship.